bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 ### Error

-You got the above error message because `Create Android emulator` or `Start Android emulator` Steps have not been properly configured.
+You got the above error message because either one or both of our `Create Android emulator` or `Start Android emulator` Steps has not been properly set.

 ### Solution

-We advise you to use `AVD Manager` Step instead of `Create Android emulator` or `Start Android emulator` Steps. `AVD Manager` Step takes care of all the functions the other two steps perform since it creates and starts the emulator at the same time.
+We advise you to use `AVD Manager` Step instead of having to set the `Create Android emulator` and `Start Android emulator` Steps individually. `AVD Manager` performs all the other two steps, meaning it creates and starts the emulator at the same time.
 If you want to control when the emulator should kick in, use our `Wait for Android emulator` Step.
-Check out our detailed [guide](/tips-and-tricks/android-tips-and-tricks/#emulators)!
+Check out our guide on [Emulators](/tips-and-tricks/android-tips-and-tricks/#emulators) for more information!

 ## "Could not find intellij-core.jar"

 If you experience the following error message, it is most likely related to jcenter.
+You most likely have started using a more recent version of Gradle but your project has not been updated accordingly.

     Could not resolve all files for configuration ‘:classpath’.
     Could not find intellij-core.jar (com.android.tools.external.com-intellij:intellij-core:26.0.1).